basemosman/Recruitment/API/README.md

 # Technical questions

-Please answer the following questions in a markdown file called `Answers to technical questions.md`.
+Please answer the following questions in a markdown file called `Answers.md`.

 * Did you have time to complete the coding test?
 What would you add to your solution if you had more time?
-* What was the most useful feature in your opinion that was added to C# 4?
-Please include a snippet of code that shows how you've used it.
 * What's your favourite programming language?
 Why?
 * How would you track down a performance bottleneck in an application?
 Have you ever had to do this?
 * How would you improve the Touch2Success API?